College of Engineering Muttathara

-The College of Engineering Muttathara (In Malayalam - എഞ്ചിനീയറിംഗ് കോളേജ്, മുട്ടത്തറ), (Entrance Commissioner's Code: CEM) is the ninth Engineering College under the Co-operative Academy of Professional Education (CAPE).
-It was started in 2016 under the Co-operative Academy of Professional Education (CAPE Kerala) Society.
-The society was formed to establish educational institutions to provide education and training, research and development, and consultancy.
-The society is promoted by the Co-operation Department of the government of Kerala and is an autonomous society.
+The College of Engineering Muttathara (In Malayalam - എഞ്ചിനീയറിംഗ് കോളേജ്, മുട്ടത്തറ), (Entrance Commissioner's Code: CEM) is the ninth Engineering College started in 2016 under the Co-operative Academy of Professional Education (CAPE Kerala) Society.
+The society promoted by the Co-operation Department of the government of Kerala is an autonomous society.

 The college is located at Muttathara (near St. Sebastian Church, Vallakadavu) of Thiruvananthapuram district.
-Thiruvananthapuram formerly known as Trivandrum, is the capital city of the Indian State of Kerala.
-It is the largest and the most populous city corporation in Kerala and the fifth largest urban agglomeration in Kerala.
 The college is about 4 km from Trivandrum Central Railway Station and very near to Thiruvananthapuram International Airport.

 The Courses offered are B.Tech in Civil Engineering, Mechanical Engineering, Electrical & Electronics Engineering, Computer Science & Engineering and Electronics & Communication Engineering.
-The duration of each course is four academic years as prescribed in the curriculum.
-The first two semesters will be combined together as first year, and the remaining three years consists of six semesters.

-Affiliated university

-The institution is affiliated to APJ Abdul Kalam Technological University.
+It is affiliated with APJ Abdul Kalam Technological University.

 Admission

 Admission is through Central Counseling by the Government of Kerala.
 Candidates are admitted based on the state-level Common Entrance Exam (KEAM) conducted by the CEE From 2003.